quru/qis/doc/install.md

 `/opt/qis/src/imageserver/conf/base_settings.py`.
 You can override any of these settings in your `local_settings.py` file.
 Do not edit `base_settings.py` directly because this file will be overwritten the next time you upgrade QIS.

+If you are using SELinux, set the security context of the new settings file:

+    $ sudo restorecon -rv /opt/qis/conf/

 ## First run